mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 ----------------------------------
 <br>
 <br>
-At every login we run jsonlint to check the integrity of 9999.json.
-If the file fails, it will be copied in from and overwritten by /usr/share/customscripts/9999.json<br>
+At every login we run jsonlint to check the integrity of 9999.json.<br>If the file fails, it will be copied in from and overwritten by /usr/share/customscripts/9999.json<br>
 Also, if for some strange reason the file is missing it ( 9999.json ) will get copied in again.
 <br>
 <br>